 “In [a small business], the decisions you make today affect you years from now," Mann said in the Business News Daily article.
 "You have limited funds and watch every dollar.
 You have to decide when and where to make an investment."

-If you own a service-based business, accepting mobile payments, like Apple Pay, may not make sense.
+If you own a service-based business, accepting mobile payments, like Apple Pay or other form of NFC payments, may not make sense.
 However, if you own a brick-and-mortar shop – something like a clothes boutique, salon, coffee shop or bakery – mobile payment acceptance might bring in new customers and help increase your profits.